 When analytical work is completed, a preliminary report is compiled and checked.
 The reviewed report is then sent to the client and are report folder is filed and eventually archived for a period of 3 years.
 As noted below, academic laboratories (not corporate, or other) should clearly declare who is the Principal Investigator (PI).

 The client is always encouraged to ask any questions regarding their report and related analyses.
 Arrangements with the client to inspect/review data and SOPs at the ESCL, related to their report, can be made.
 Please be mindful that the ESCL is foremost an academic entity, defined by an active academic calendar, related events and regulatory requirements.
-For anything more than a sample/report review, and in light of our limited resources, it is easier for the ESCL to accomodate times that can be arranged earlier within a calendar year (i.e., January-April).
+For anything more than a simple sample/report review by the client, and in light of our limited resources, it is easier for the ESCL to accomodate times that can be arranged earlier within a calendar year (i.e., January-April).
+This include audits, of any kind, that have been declared upon sample submission and for which appropriate charges were levied.
+As noted below in Analytical Charges, standard analytical charges DO NOT include these services.

 Though the ESCL has a standard hardcopy format, computer data may be reported in spreadsheet or word processor formats when specified at the time of sample submittal.
 Also, if requested for larger groups of samples, we can place this information on computer disk or CD.
 Many ESCL clients elect to receive preliminary copies of their analytical results for review by email.
 Please indicate if you would like to have preliminary copies sent to you.
 In all cases, official hardcopy reports are forwarded by USPS First Class Mail, unless other arrangements are requested at the time of sample submittal.